dzjones/questlang/report.md

 An interesting task was also deciding what each action should do.
 In the end we went with what seemed most sensible and interesting to us.

-The compiling and testing frameworks are encapsulated in the project’s Makefile.
+The compiling and testing frameworks are encapsulated in the project’s `Makefile`.
 The repository consists of a set of `.ml` files that comprise a library (`LIB`).
 In order to generate the main project executable, `questlang`, the library files are compiled using `ocamlopt` together with `main.ml` which is the entry point of our application.

 ## Testing